-On 11 November 2013, the UAE Central Bank published the Large Exposure Notice amending certain of the large exposure limits set out above.
-The Large Exposure Notice was published in the Official Gazette on 30 December 2013 and entered into force on 30 January 2014.
-The Large Exposure Notice introduced new limits of 100 per cent. of the bank's capital base for all lending to UAE local governments and their non-commercial entities, together with a 25 per cent. limit to any single such non-commercial entity.
+The UAE Central Bank published the Central Bank Notice No. 32/2013 on large exposures (the "Large Exposure Notice") in the Official Gazette on 30 December 2013, and it entered into force on 30 January 2014.
+The Large Exposure Notice introduced limits of 100 per cent. of the bank's capital base for all lending to UAE local governments and their non-commercial entities, together with a 25 per cent. limit to any single such non-commercial entity.
 Exposures above these limits are subject to approval by the UAE Central Bank.
-Set out below is a table showing a summary of the changes introduced by the Large Exposure Notice (defined as a percentage of the bank's capital base calculated under Basel II):
+Set out below is a table showing a summary of the changes introduced by the Large Exposure Notice (defined as a percentage of the bank's capital base calculated under Basel II).